Zeetox12345/beregnloenefterskat/cursorrules.md

 ## Content Guidelines

+⚠️ **BEFORE STARTING: Always ask the user for the current date before creating any job page!**

 1. **Research accurate salary data** for different cities and experience levels
 2. Include an **interactive table** for cities and experience levels
 3. Write **informative sections** covering: